Fbada006/ArtMaker/README.md

 )
 ```

-Alternatively you can have full control of the ArtMaker and choose how you want the composable to be
+Alternatively you can have full control of the ArtMaker and choose how you want the control menu composable (the bar below the drawing area) to be
-displayed by customizing the ArtMakerConfiguration object:
+displayed by customizing the `ArtMakerConfiguration` object as shown below:
-An example of a customized ArtMaker is this:

 ```kotlin
 ArtMaker(